 Stopping Malaria 3:24

-- Q How do viruses that cause viral throat infection get into the body?
+- Q How do other illnesses affect viral throat infection?

 - Q Are there alternative treatments for viral throat infections?